niklasbuschmann/contrast/index.md

   - You will again complete a short task measuring your attention by clicking on the “Flanker” setting in the app.
   - At this time, you will receive SONA credit for your participation.

-<sub>Note about privacy: All your data will remain confidential and will not be used outside of our team and lab.
-Any personal information will be de-identified by using an identification number.</sub>
+<sub><ins>Note about privacy: All your data will remain confidential and will not be used outside of our team and lab.
+Any personal information will be de-identified by using an identification number.</ins></sub>

 - - - -